Oblongmana/vscode-salesforce-doc-lookup/ROADMAP.md

 - [ ] Bundle the extension to reduce size (https://code.visualstudio.com/api/working-with-extensions/bundling-extension)
 - [ ] Write some tests 😱
 - [ ] Wacky ideas: Also examine the feasibility of some sort of offline mode
+- [ ] See notes on Metadata Coverage, specifically around per-org functionality that are being excluded in first cut.
+Related to lwc components potential expansion too

 ## Removed from roadmap
 - [ ] Examine feasibility of caching indices in the background on first extension load.
 Will look at further after release if not easy